daredloco/live-controls/README.md

 ## BBEditor
 A BBEditor based on SCEditor (Probably generate own library out of this)

+### Content
+- Simple BB Editor livewire control

 ### Todo
-- Add BBEditor livewire control
-- Add BBCode backend
+- Add placeholders like in private system, but more dynamic

 ## User blocking/banning